yodkwtf/node-express-course/07-file-upload/readme.md

 3. Upload Product Image Local in `uploadsController.js`

    - Get productImage from `req.files.image` via [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package
-   - Create the path for the images where to save them
+   - Create the path for the images where they need to be saved
-   - Make sure the directory is public
+   - Make sure the directory is publicly available
    - Use **mv** function of the package to move the image to the specified directory
    - Send image path as a response

 4. Upload Product Image in `uploadsController.js`

    - Import cloudinary to the controller
-   - Use **tempFile** option of [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package to temprarily store the files to the server before uploading them to cloudinary
+   - Use **tempFile** option of [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package to temporarily store the files to the server before uploading them to cloudinary
    - Use **cloudinary.uploader.upload(tempImgPath)** method to upload it to cloudinary
    - Pass in the options object to specify the folder and all that
    - Use the **fs** module to remove the image from temp directory after uploading it to cloudinary